Karen-Benites/advice-generator-app/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- Vanilla Javascript
+- Vanilla JavaScript
 - Adviceslip API

 ### What I learned

-What I mainly learnt here was to write javascript code with OOP approach.
-I've always worked with functional programming paradigm, but I often saw many apps built using this OOP approach.
-So I definitely wanted to give it a try through this small project.
-It is basically a short class.
+What I mainly learned here was writing JavaScript code with an OOP approach.
+I've always worked with the functional programming paradigm, but I often saw many apps built using this OOP approach.
+This small project was definitely a good opportunity to give it a try.
+It's basically implemented as a simple class.

-Also, this was a perfect time to practice simple GET HTTP requests using a REST API, and promises handling.
+Additionally, this was a perfect chance to practice simple GET HTTP requests using a REST API and handling promises.

 ```js
 class AdviceGenerator {